rocky/python-spark/NEW-FEATURES.rst

-The original version of this Early parser, circa 2000, was pretty awesome for its age.
+The original version of this Earley parser, circa 2000, was pretty awesome for its age.
 It was remarkably fast, and small: one Python file.
 Some care was put into making it run fast.